The Merit Order of the Raven

 The award was instigated on the 1st of January 2012 by Finte O’Broin and takes its name from King Braen of Leinster who died in 1052.
 Braen, meaning raven, is the root of the name O’Broin “of Braen”.

-The motto of the order is Crux Sacra Mit Lihi Lux!
+The motto of the award is Crux Sacra Mit Lihi Lux!
 Nancuam Draco Sit Lihi Dux!
 (May the holy cross be my light!
 May the dragon never be my guide!).
 These lines are inscribed on the cross of St. Benedict.

 The Order of Wearing